dnabeast/tabmenu/readme.md

 This allows you to define your HTML menu system using easy to read syntax in a blade file.

-It allows the menu urls to change if it's called from an admin directory. ie.
+It allows the menu urls to change if it's called from an admin directory.
-It currently only supports tabs (not spaces).

 Installing
 ==========